Léon Chagnaud: Career

 Chagnaud purchased L'Écho de La Creuse, a regional newspaper.
 He was also a large landowner in Creuse, Indre, and French Algeria.
 He served on the board of directors of the Société des Mines de bitume et d'Asphalte du Centre (SMAC), which owned an asphalt mine in Pont-du-Château and pioneered the use of asphalt to build roads in France.
 Additionally, he served on the Boards of Directors of two Moroccan companies: Omnium de Transports au Maroc and Ports Marocains.

 He served as a member of the French Senate from 1921 to 1930, representing Creuse.
 He was a staunch supporter of Prime Minister Raymond Poincaré.
 He ran for re-election in 1930, but lost his seat to François Binet.

 He became an Officer of the Legion of Honour.

 Personal life

 He married Pauline Jouanny on 14 July 1875 in Bonnat.
 They had a son, Charles Chagnaud, and a daughter, Mrs Jeanne Lenormand.
 They resided at 83, Avenue Henri-Martin, in the 16th arrondissement of Paris.
-They also owned two chateaux in La Creuse: the Château de Lasvy in Champsanglard, and the Château de Beauvais in Saint-Amand-Jartoudeix, and another chateau in Indre: Château de Bélâbre.
+They also owned two châteaux in La Creuse: the Château de Lasvy in Champsanglard, and the Château de Beauvais in Saint-Amand-Jartoudeix, and another château in Indre: Château de Bélâbre.